Are you looking for great gifts for people with Parkinson’s disease?

 Holding a book and flipping through the pages can be exhausting for a person with Parkinson’s.
 As such, a Kindle is an excellent gift idea.

 The Kindle Paperwhite is light, easy to use, and waterproof.
 It also has a built-in light to make reading easy and plenty of other accessibility features.
+The bundle also includes a leather cover and a power adapter.

 6. Slip-on Shoes